celadari/json-logic-scala/docs/_posts/evaluator-define-custom-operator.md

 ```

 `EvaluatorLogicConf` contains the information on how the implementation associates
-a class or object to a `+` operator codename, with the last one being given as
+a class or object to a `+` operator codename.
+To use, pass `EvaluatorLogicConf` as
-init parameter to `EvaluatorLogic`.
+an init parameter to `EvaluatorLogic`.

 Information provided to `EvaluatorLogicConf` is a mapping of `MethodConf` objects.
 `MethodConf` holds an operator's information for evaluation.
 There are 6 parameters: